 Are you interested in knowing the legal stance on marital rape in Islam?
 Does the Qur’an allow a man to force his wife to sleep with him?
-So many people are still confused about these matters, and they require clarification.
+So many people are still confused about these matters and require clarification.
 The reality is that Far more than what people think, marital rape is blatantly condoned in Islam.
 Let us look at the fatwas issued by notables scholars like Ibn Taymiyyah and Ibn Qayyim al-Jawziyyah…

-Islamic scholars describe that marital rape occurs when the man asks his wife to have sexual intercourse during her menstrual period or in an abnormal sexual position, or during fasting hours in Ramadan.
-God gave the woman the right to refrain from her husband, saying,
+The Islamic scholars describe marital rape as when the husband requests sexual relations with his wife during her menstrual period, in an abnormal sexual position, or during fasting in Ramadan.
+Similarly, God gave the woman the right to refrain from her husband, saying,

 Amicable conduct between spouses brings joy, support, and understanding between man and wife.
 It is this conduct that strengthens their relationship as well as their love towards each other.
 The prophet Mohammad (PBUH) said: